Published: May 21, 2020

 Q9.
 Are bars and restaurants in the Metropolitan Council region that are expanding their premises to allow for outdoor seating subject to additional Sewer Availability Charges (SAC)?

 A9.
 No. Metropolitan Council Environmental Services will not adjust or charge SAC during the order, given that these operations would be within current capacity and within the current statutory guidance.
 Specifically, there will be no SAC due for restaurants that temporarily set up or expand outdoor seating due to the governor’s order.
-This is in compliance with the SAC statute because there is no additional capacity demanded on the system given the governor’s order of no indoor seating and a limit of 50 people outside.
+This is in compliance with the SAC statute because there is no additional capacity demanded on the system given the governor’s order.

 Instead, Environmental Services will set up a tracking form for each city, where the city will report to the Council the name, address, and new or expanded outdoor square footage for each restaurant that sets up temporary facilities.
 These can be reported as the applications come in, weekly or at least monthly.
 Once the restriction is lifted, Environmental Services staff will send the list back to the cities and ask them to confirm that each restaurant is closing their outdoor facility or making it permanent.
 If permanent, the normal SAC determination process will be followed.

 Q10.
-Can restaurants with an on-sale liquor license continue to sell limited quantities of alcohol with takeout food orders on June 1, 2020?
+Can restaurants with an on-sale liquor license continue to sell limited quantities of alcohol with takeout food orders after June 10, 2020?

 Q11.
 If the city closes streets to allow bars and restaurants to expand their outdoor space, is there liability on the city?
 Would the League of Minnesota Cities Insurance Trust cover claims?